How to Make Coasters the Right Way

 If it's hard to remove the tape, you might need to first file the bottom edges of the tile with a nail file or sandpaper.

 As a final touch, attach felt squares to the bottom of your coasters with glue or double sided tape.
+Some craft stores even sell adhesive-backed felt which makes it super easy.
 You could also use cork-board instead of felt.

 Here are the finished coasters, ready to be given as a gift!
 The Envirotex coating cures to full strength and toughness about 72 hours (3 days) after pouring, at 70 degrees F (21 °C).
 After this time the coasters are ready to use.
 The cure time is slower at lower temperatures.